isabellarmonteiro/Bangladesh/docs/fish/01_fish_outline.md

 ### Nutritional and Cultural Significance

-Fish is one of the most popular nutritient-rich foods in Bangladesh, accounting for 60% of the consumption of animal sourced products (Belton et al, 2011), as well as an crucial source of vitamins and micronutrients for the poor (Thilsted et al. 1997).
+Fish is one of the most popular nutritient-rich foods in Bangladesh.
+Indeed, it accounts for 60% of the consumption of animal sourced products (Belton et al, 2011), and is a crucial source of vitamins and micronutrients for the poor (Thilsted et al. 1997).